 This post is also available in: हिन्दी (Hindi)

 Coronary heart disease is a condition where the fatty material called plaque, accumulates inside the coronary artery causing its narrowing and blockage.
+In this article, you will know about Causes, Signs & Symptoms of Coronary artery disease.

 Ischemic heart disease is a condition where the coronary artery becomes significantly narrowed, to not allow enough blood to reach the heart muscles leading to symptoms and even heart attack.